Campus Improvement Plan

 Strategy 1: Grade level PLC's: protected planning time, use PLC structure, analyze data for all student groups including EB, students receiving special education, 504, at risk, economically disadvantaged, gifted and talented and students from all racial and ethnic backgrounds, choose instructional resources, study trips, order supplies needed to meet grade level objectives, determine resources needed to support campus initiatives to improve literacy, numeracy, science and language acquisition.

-Staff Responsible for Monitoring: Team leaders, teachers, instructional leadership team, administrators
+Staff Responsible for Monitoring: Teachers, Instructional leadership team, administrators

 Title I: